 • We provide high quality care delivered by people with professional knowledge and expertise.

-• We provide a hospitable and safe environment where service users can be supported, grow and change.
+• We provide a friendly and safe environment where our service users feel supported.

-• We are independent, and this allows us to be flexible and innovative in developing new responsive services.
+• We are a small, independent charity and this allows us to be flexible and innovative in developing new responsive services.

 • We build partnerships that allow us to provide a seamless service to our clients.